 If you live in Reno you've probably already had a Vivint rep knock on your door.
 Maybe more than once.
-They're hard to miss — young, enthusiastic, usually in branded gear, almost always appearing in summer and vanishing by fall.
+They're hard to miss young, enthusiastic, usually in branded gear, almost always appearing in summer and vanishing by fall.

 Vivint is one of the largest home security companies in the United States and they are aggressive about market presence.
 That aggression shows up in their sales approach, their contract terms, and in the volume of customer complaints that follow them from city to city every summer.

 I'm Scott Ferguson.
 I own Kiwi Alarms in Reno and I've been installing security systems here since 2006.
 I'm not writing this to trash a competitor.
 I'm writing it because I get calls from Reno homeowners who signed a Vivint contract and didn't understand what they agreed to until the bill arrived.
-This article is for anyone considering Vivint — or anyone already in a contract trying to understand their options.
+This article is for anyone considering Vivint or anyone already in a contract trying to understand their options.

 What Vivint Actually Is

 Vivint is a publicly traded smart home security company headquartered in Provo, Utah.
-They operate their own direct sales force as well as a network of authorised dealers.
+They operate their own direct sales force as well as a network of authorized dealers.
 The sales model is built heavily on door-to-door and it is one of the most intensive door-to-door operations in the country.

 The company has built a strong brand and their equipment is genuinely well-made.
 The Vivint Smart Hub, their cameras, and their app interface are polished products.
 That's not the issue.